Fear (band): 1980s

 Fear also appeared in the 1981 rotoscope animated film American Pop, directed by Ralph Bakshi.
 Ving performed under the name Lee James Jude.

 Additionally that year, Josie Cotton released the hit song "Johnny Are You Queer?".
 The song was based on Fear's song "Fetch Me One More Beer", written by Philo Cramer and John Clancy.
-Bobby and Larson Paine, who were managing the Go-Go's, re-worked the song with new lyrics and gave it to them, but after a falling out forbid the band from playing it and gave it to Cotton.
+Bobby and Larson Paine, who were managing the Go-Go's, re-worked the song with new lyrics and gave it to them, but after a falling out forbade the band from playing it and gave it to Cotton.
 In several interviews Cotton has suggested that the song's title was lifted from lyrics in the Fear song, though she has also stated that Fear's version of it went "You're a fuckin' queer", which is consistent with Fear's demo of the song.

 When Fear found out a variation of their song had become popular, a meeting regarding the publishing rights of the song was arranged between them and the Paines.
 The two sides decided the winner of a coin toss would get the publishing rights to the song, which the Paines won.

 In 1982, Fear released their debut album The Record.
-After touring in support of the album, Ving fired Scratch.
+After touring in support of the album, Ving fired Scratch, which Scratch later claimed was due to jealousy and Ving taking extra payments without the band's knowledge.
 Eric Feldman (of Captain Beefheart, Pere Ubu, and later PJ Harvey and Frank Black) briefly filled in on bass before he was replaced by Flea.
 Flea left the band and was replaced by Lorenzo Buhne.
 On July 3, 1983, Fear performed at the "Rock Against Reagan" protest concert at the Lincoln Memorial in Washington, D.C. along with the Dead Kennedys, MDC, Toxic Reasons, the Crucifucks and others.
 In the summer of 1983 through early 1984, while Stix was touring Europe with Nina Hagen, Chuck Biscuits was supposed to replace him, but Stix returned and Biscuits never played any shows with Fear.
-With Ving producing, the band recorded their second album More Beer in 1985 in just two days, supposedly.
+With Ving producing, the band recorded their second album More Beer in 1985 in just two days, according to the band.
 However, according to a representative from Enigma Records, it took a full year, as quoted in a March 1986 issue of Spin.